jwong0205/homepage/_pages/about.md

 📚 My research interests focus on retirement planning and fund management.

-📜 My work has been published by APRA, the Victorian Treasury, and in journals such as the Journal of Banking and Finance and the Journal of Empirical Finance.
+📜 My work has been published by APRA, the Victorian Treasury, and in peer-reviewed journals including the Journal of Banking and Finance and the Journal of Empirical Finance.